lpillmann/covid19-vaccination-data-pipeline/README.md

 ## Acknowledgments

-This project used AWS credits provided by Udacity as part of the Udacity Data Engineering Nanodegree course.
+This project used AWS credits provided as part of the Udacity Data Engineering Nanodegree course.